 11. Prepare early by packing a few weeks before your departure date

-Our tradition is about 3-4 weeks before a trip we start sorting clothes and travel essentials in a spare bedroom.
+Our tradition is about 3-4 weeks before a trip, we start sorting clothes and travel essentials in a spare bedroom.
 It helps coordinate outfits and determines what other essentials you may need.
 It also gives you time to sort out what you won’t need to bring.

 It is counterproductive to start a trip exhausted, ill, and emotionally drained.
 It makes you more susceptible to issues when you are traveling, too, such as illness, falls, and stress.
 We know it is easier said than done but try to start on a healthy note.
 Drink lots of water, eat healthy meals, avoid alcohol, and get a good sleep in the week before you leave.
-One reason to pack early is to avoid some craziness those days before travel brings.
-In recent years we have become diligent on our vitamin intake in the weeks before a trip.
+One reason to pack early is to prevent some craziness those days before travel brings.
+In recent years we have become diligent in our vitamin intake in the weeks before a trip.
 Check out our blog page on How to stay healthy during travel.

 13. Avoid jet lag at all costs – follow this simple rule

 Since we have followed this approach, we have never had jetlag again.
 We are quite a few years apart in age, so that doesn’t seem to play a role.
 All the people we travel with do it and have done fantastic—the ones who ignore it all land up with significant jet lag.
-Once jet lag sets in, it can take many days to adjust, making many people miserable, and leading to other health issues during the trip.
+Once jet lag sets in, it can take many days to adjust, making many people miserable and leading to other health issues during the trip.

 What about sleeping on the flight?

 Sleeping on the flight itself is up to you.
 In Joelle’s case, she rarely can sleep on a plane.
 Ryan is often so engrossed in the great entertainment choices he watches movies the whole flight.
 On average, we get a couple of hours at most.
-Keeping sleep to a minimum helps us get even a better night’s sleep that first night.
+Keeping sleep to a minimum helps us reach even better night’s sleep that first night.

 14. Learn the essential words in the language and the history of the place you are visiting